lexington

 CD art – setting sail for the high seas

 After that, I set the band‘s name in an antique “swashbuckling” style font face.
 The album’s title then materialized in a classic cursive script.
 I capped off the design with a ghostly image of the band’s “A” icon over the dark blue ocean background in the tray card.
-Since the record’s theme suggested high adventure, a hint of supernatural mystery put it over the top.
+Since the record’s theme suggested high seas adventure, a hint of supernatural mystery put it over the top.

 From start to finish, this record truly was a DIY project.
 We performed every aspect of the production, from the recording process to ordering the album duplication.
 Ben’s wife Amanda did a great job with the posed band photography.
 Our fan base fully funded the CD’s production online via Indiegogo, which is a great fundraising tool for artists on a budget.

-Hire me to design your CD art
+Hire me to design your Album Cover

-Lexington, KY
+Big Blue Customs / Lexington, KY

 Regular client Chris Curtis, owner of the Chip Magician body shop, started taking on more custom work in 2010.
 Because of this, he decided to launch a new brand around it.
 I created this hot rod logo design for him based on a pencil sketch he had drawn up by a third party.
 Chris needed a masculine, powerful image to represent his brand.
 The end result needed to retain the attitude of the original sketch, while pumping it up with extreme shine.